izzat138/stm32basicinterfacing/README.md

 # Reflections

 This STM32 project creation facilitates us in understanding the analog-to-digital converter (ADC) on STM32.
 An ADC converts an analog voltage to a digital value that a microcontroller can use.
-In this project, we use the ADC to convert the analog signal from KY-038 Sound Sensor to 12 bit digital signal.
+In this project, we use the ADC to convert the analog signal from KY-038 Sound Sensor to 12-bit digital signal.